managedcoder/ACSAgentHub/README.md

 The deployment script does require that you've taking care of the [prerequisites](#Prerequisites) or it will fail.

 #### 1) **Clone the ACS Agent Hub Repo**
->Open PowerShell and run the following command:
+>Create a project folder and the open PowerShell and change directory to the project folder you just created and run the following command:
 &nbsp;
 ```
 git clone https://github.com/managedcoder/ACSAgentHub